A resource theoretical unification of Mpemba effects: classical and quantum: The thermal Mpemba effect

 as shown in \cref{app:asymptotic:decay:qre}.
 In other words, the \gls{KL}-divergence decays exponentially with a rate being twice the spectral gap $-\Re(\lambda_2)$.
 When the initially more resourceful state has zero overlap with the slowest decaying mode, we are guaranteed to find a Mpemba crossing.
 Instead, \cref{eq:asymptotic:KL} allows us to assess whether a crossing will happen also in the context of a weak Mpemba effect (i.e. diminished but not vanishing overlap with the slowest decaying mode for the initially more resourceful state).\\

-In \cref{fig:classical:open:KL}, we show the dynamics of the \gls{KL}-divergence during a cooling process for a thermal initial state (full line) and an optimized state (dashed line) whose overlap with the two slowest-decaying modes of the Liouvillian was minimized.
+In \cref{fig:classical:open:KL}, we show the dynamics of the \gls{KL}-divergence during a cooling process for a thermal state {at inverse temperature $\beta'$} (full line) and an optimized state (dashed line) whose overlap with the two slowest-decaying modes of the Liouvillian was minimized.
 The optimized state is initially further away from the equilibrium state but thermalizes exponentially faster, displaying an Mpemba crossing~\purplesquare .

-Similarly to \cref{eq:quantum:Renyi:divergence:athermality}, the \gls{KL}-divergence can be generalized to a one-parameter family of functions that are also non-increasing under Markovian dynamics, known as the R\'{e}nyi relative entropies~\cite{Tomamichel2016}
+Similarly to \cref{eq:monotone:quantum:Renyi:divergence:athermality}, the \gls{KL}-divergence can be generalized to a one-parameter family of functions that are also non-increasing under Markovian dynamics, known as the R\'{e}nyi relative entropies~\cite{Tomamichel2016}

-which correspond to the classical version of \cref{eq:quantum:Renyi:divergence:athermality}.
+which correspond to the classical version of \cref{eq:monotone:quantum:Renyi:divergence:athermality}.
 The upper-right inset of \cref{fig:classical:open:KL} shows that the Mpemba crossing time $\tau_\alpha$ between the thermal and optimized states increases monotonically with $\alpha$.
 This illustrates that $\tau_\alpha$ lacks intrinsic physical significance, as it depends on the choice of divergence measure.
-In particular, the variation of $\tau_\alpha$ with $\alpha$ implies that different $\alpha$-divergences can yield qualitatively different conclusions: for certain values of $\alpha$, no crossing may be detected.
+In particular, the variation of $\tau_\alpha$ with $\alpha$ implies that different $\alpha$-divergences can yield qualitatively different conclusions: for certain values of $\alpha$, no crossing may be detected, {as we demonstrate in~\cref{app:alpha:dependent:crossing}.
+We stress that this argument relies on allowing for general non-equilibrium initial states.}

-Furthermore, the dependence of the Mpemba effect on the monotone function is highlighted in \cref{app:fisher:info}, where we study the Mpemba effect using different \gls{QFI} variants~\cite{Petz1996, Styliaris2020, Scandi2024, Marvian2014}.